 \textbf{Results in Scenario 2}.
-The experiment scenario 2 trains models on the Founta dataset and evaluates them on the other two datasets, with the results on the Founta test set as baseline.
+In the experiment scenario 2, we train models on the Founta dataset and evaluate them on the other two datasets, with the results on the Founta test set as the baseline.
 The results are presented in Table \ref{crossd-Founta}.
 The models generalize poorly from Founta to Davidson, which is similar to the results of generalizing from Davidson to Founta.
-However, it is interesting that on testing our models on Davidson dataset, transformer embeddings enable really good results, with macro average $F_1$ leading to 0.81 and weighted average $F_1$ leading to 0.85, when they are used with MLP-based models.
+However, it is interesting that when we test the models on Davidson dataset, transformer embeddings used with MLP-based models enable really good results, with macro average $F_1$ leading to 0.81 and weighted average $F_1$ leading to 0.85.

-On the Founta Dataset, we achieve excellent performance for all models since there is no domain shift in this case.
-Here the transformer embeddings provide better results than Glove models with accuracy reaching to 0.93 in macro average and 0.93-0.94 in weighted average for Electra and Small Bert.
-Glove models also achieve good accuracy with 0.90-0.91.
+On the Founta Dataset, all models achieve excellent performance since there is no domain shift in this case.
+Here the transformer embeddings provide better results than Glove models which reach 0.93 in macro average and 0.93-0.94 in a weighted average for ELECTRA and Small BERT.
+Glove models also achieve good results with $F_1$ score of 0.90-0.91.

-On the experiments on the TSA dataset, transformer embeddings obtain an accuracy reaching to 0.49-0.50 for Small Bert and Electra for macro average.
-For weighted average, the accuracy is noted by 0.86 for Electra, Outperforming Glove models with 0.68 and 0.75.
+On the experiments on the TSA dataset, transformer embeddings obtain well performance reaching to 0.49-0.50 on Precison for Small BERT and ELECTRA for macro average.
+For weighted average, the performance is noted by 0.86 for ELECTRA, Outperforming Glove models with 0.68 and 0.75.

 \textbf{Results in Scenario 3}.
 Here the models are trained on the TSA dataset and evaluated on the other two datasets.
 The results are shown in Table \ref{crossd-TSA}.